 At the University of Oregon , reduced waste has been a new direction at all campus events that use disposables.
-Through precycling efforts with food vendors and food ware distributors, Campus Recycling has been able to compost plates, napkins, chopsticks, wax cups along with food waste at campus events.
+Through precycling efforts with food vendors and food ware distributors, the UO Zero Waste Program has been able to compost plates, napkins, chopsticks, wax cups along with food waste at campus events.
 See Zero Waste events recycling.

 The Earth Tub